cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

-based on a password; being amenable to a multi-server distributed implementation where offline dictionary attacks are not possible without breaking into a threshold of servers (such a distributed solution requires no change or awareness on the client side relative to a single-server implementation).
+based on a password; being amenable to a multi-server distributed implementation where offline dictionary attacks are not possible without breaking into a threshold of servers (such a distributed solution requires no change or awareness on the client-side relative to a single-server implementation).

 OPAQUE is defined and proven as the composition of two functionalities: an oblivious pseudorandom function (OPRF) and an authenticated key